Multivariate continuous-time autoregressive moving-average processes on cones: MCARMA based stochastic covariance models

 Moreover, we recall from~\cite[Theorem 3.2]{PS09b} that for general square-integrable stationary spot covariance processes $(X_{t})_{t\geq 0}$ we have

 where $r^{++}\colon \MRplus\to \cL(\MM_{d})$ is given by

-As we noted before, a prominent feature observed in many realized (co)variance time-series is the \emph{memory effect}, which means that the observed auto-covariances of the (squared) returns exhibits sub-exponential decay or even non-monotone configurations, see, e.g.~\cite{BL13, Bro14} and the reference therein.
-To capture the memory effect in the short-time lags, we propose to model the spot covariance process $(X_{t})_{t\geq 0}$ in~\eqref{eq:bk22-log-asset-price-model} by $\MS^{+}_{d}$-valued higher-order MCARMA processes as they were introduced in this work.
+As we noted before, a prominent feature observed in many realized (co)variance time-series is the \emph{memory effect}, which means that the observed auto-covariances of the (squared) returns exhibits slower than pure exponential decay or allows non-monotone configurations, see, e.g.~\cite{BL13, Bro14} and the reference therein.
+To capture a great variety of different memory effects, we propose to model the spot covariance process $(X_{t})_{t\geq 0}$ in~\eqref{eq:bk22-log-asset-price-model} by $\MS^{+}_{d}$-valued higher-order MCARMA processes as they were introduced in this work.
 In the univariate case the idea to model the spot variance process in stochastic volatility models by positive (higher-order) CARMA processes goes back to~\cite{BL13}.
-To demonstrate the potential of MCARMA based stochastic covariance models we derive the auto-covariance in~\eqref{eq:bk22-auto-covariance-Yn} and~\eqref{eq:bk22-auto-covariance-Xn} for the following two cases: First, for the multivariate BNS model in Section~\ref{sec:bk22-posit-semi-defin-1}, which was studied in~\cite{PS09b}.
+To demonstrate the potential of MCARMA based stochastic covariance models we compare the two auto-covariances in~\eqref{eq:bk22-auto-covariance-Yn} and~\eqref{eq:bk22-auto-covariance-Xn} in the following two cases: First, for the multivariate BNS model in Section~\ref{sec:bk22-posit-semi-defin-1}, which was studied in~\cite{PS09b}.
 Secondly, for a stochastic covariance model based on a \emph{positive semi-definite well-balanced OU} processes introduced in Section~\ref{sec:bk22-posit-semi-defin-2}.